Prince Edward County

 More of a big village than a town, Bloomfield is famed for its antique and vintage shopping, amazing food scene, funky art galleries and quirky vibe.

-The largest district in Prince Edward County, Ameliasburgh is known for its art galleries, stunning shoreline, historical spots, and maple trees.
+The largest district in Prince Edward County, Ameliasburgh is known for its stunning shoreline, historical spots and maple trees.

 One of the County’s most up-and-coming destinations, Sophiasburgh has a motley crew of farmers, artists, musicians, and entrepreneurs banding together to make local products and put their name on the map.

-Giving a nod to the County’s Mohawk heritage, Waupoos—named after the Ojibwe word for rabbit—is home to the culturally significant Lake on the Mountain, along with fruit farms, cheesemakers and sunflower fields.
+Waupoos—named after the Ojibwe word for rabbit—is home to the culturally significant Lake on the Mountain, along with the oldest cidery in The County, fruit farms, cheesemakers and sunflower fields.

 Where nature, history and culture collide, Prince Edward County’s south shore has everything from fossils to bird observatories, shipwrecks and quaint, character-filled hamlets.